 This one is based on the misconception your normal diet is healthy.
 Just lose the weight fast, and once you’re back at your ideal weight, you can eat “normal” again.
 The only problem is that your “normal” caused you to gain weight in the past, so you can never go back to that.

 Actually, if you want to lose weight permanently, you need to change your diet forever.
-You are a recovering obese person, and you need to keep an eye on that weak spot of yours that caused your weight gain.
+You are a recovering obese person, and you need to keep a loving eye on that weak spot of yours that caused your weight gain.
 The key to keeping the weight off is losing weight slowly using a diet that you can maintain indefinitely.
 This is your new normal.

 Staying skinny is a matter of self-control

 I was obese.
 It’s weird to say it out loud.
-I guess I didn’t really accept or owned the fact that I was obese until I wasn’t.
+I guess I didn’t really accept or own the fact that I was obese until I wasn’t.
 With my 1m67cm I was 90 kilos last year.
 That’s a BMI of 32.2, which indicates obesity.
 And yes, I was fat, mostly on my legs and buttocks – yep, it all went pear-shaped – but I was losing my waistline and got a puffy face and a second chin.
 I had been obese like that for about 6 years, and my efforts to counteract it had been fruitless so far.
 I moved a lot.
 I cycled to my job, which was a 25 km round trip, because I still believed that moving more makes you lose weight.
 I was quite fit, but did not lose any weight, of course.

 Then I started eating more vegetables.
 I removed most of the carbohydrates from my diet, and ate salad at my work.
 Didn’t help, really.
 My salads were too large, in hindsight.
 And I still ate the majority of my food at dinner.
+Then I found out that I had a slow thyroid and I got medication, which helped a bit, but not that much.

 I felt as if I was really trying, but I was powerless against the weight gain.
 Until last year.